Office for Student Success Staff

 The Office for Student Success welcomes collaboration with faculty and staff members across the university on all types of initiatives and programming.
 If you are interested in working with our office on efforts pertaining to the student experience, please contact any of the following:

 Dr. Sue Maxam has been working with and advising students at Pace since 1989.
 She started working in the Division for Student Success almost ten years ago.
-She oversees the Division for Student Success which is comprised of the Office for Student Success, First Year Experience Office, Tutoring Center, Advising Center for Exploring Majors, and the CAP Program.
+She oversees the Division for Student Success, which is comprised of the Office for Student Success and the Center for Academic Excellence.
 The division helps adjust and acclimate students with college life at Pace while connecting them with such University services/programs as first-year experience programs; and academic advising (including for those who are undecided about a major).
 Other programs and services that the Division connects students with are Convocation; undergraduate student-faculty research; tutoring; academic coaching and support programs; mentoring initiatives; Women’s Empowerment Network; scholarship and fellowship opportunities; peer leadership; and sophomore engagement.

 Dr. Maxam is enthusiastic about guiding and interacting with students.
 As she states, “Every single student is special and has something unique to offer the Pace community so I truly enjoy getting to know (and learn from!) as many of them as possible!”
 She also shares her advice with students.
 “I encourage students to take risks, go out of their comfort zones, connect with others in the Pace community (fellow students, faculty and staff!), and become engaged!”

 In addition, Dr. Maxam enjoys working with her colleagues and thinks highly of them.
 “They are very passionate, committed and student centered, in addition to having incredibly positive attitudes!”